Dmytrosa/integration-of-Notion-with-Salesforce/README.md

 4. Run the Script
 To generate interfaces and execute the migration, follow these steps:

-First, set your working entities using the package.json scripts.
+First, you can add your working entities using the package.json scripts.
 Add or verify the following commands:
 "scripts": {
     "generate-interfaces": "npm run generate-interfaces-task",
     "generate-interfaces-task": "ts-node src/generateInterfaces.ts Task" }

+After you can add corresponding element in "objectsToProcess" array at index file.

 Now, to run the migration process: npm run master